bevyengine/rfcs/rfcs/45-stageless.md

 - you want to run multiple steps of a set of game logic during a single frame (as you might see in complex turn-based games)
 - you need to branch to handle a
 - you need to integrate a complex external service, like scripting or a web server
+- you want to switch the executor used for some portion of your systems

 If you need absolute control over the entire schedule, consider having a single root-level exclusive system.